GenomicsAotearoa/data-management-resources/docs/personas/index.md

 # Personas overview

-Here we describe four user-experience personas across a diversity of career stages and roles within the research ecosystem.
-We use these to highlight some of the key questions and concerns associated with genomic data management, based on our personal data management journeys.
-We hope that you are able to relate to some of the challenges experienced by these personas in their data management journeys.
-To gain a broad understanding across various perspectives, we recommend investigating all four personas.
+Here we describe four fictional user-experience personas and their associated data management needs.
+These personas cover a diversity of career stages and roles within the research ecosystem, and are loosely based on our personal data management journeys.
+We use these to highlight some of the key questions and challenges associated with biodiversity genomic data management.
+We hope that you will find aspects of these personas relatable.
+To gain a broad understanding of the various perspectives, we recommend taking a look at all four personas.

 [Persona 1](https://genomicsaotearoa.github.io/data-management-resources/personas/persona1/) - A student new to biodiversity genomics